alternat0r/Mlemer/README.md

 **SUCH FILES, MANY BUGS, MUCH CODE, NO WOW**

+**Mlemer** is a quiz, exercise, CTF or questionnaire system designed for trainer.
+It is designed meant to be simplified and easy to manage.
+This system is not suitable to be used for public access.
+It is designed for local network only and to assist trainer.
+Used at your own risk.

 ## Requirement

 The requirement to get started is fairly simple.
 You need the following: